nextcloud/collectives/README.md

 ## Development setup
 This app requires [Text](https://github.com/nextcloud/text) and [Circles](https://github.com/nextcloud/circles).
-You also need nvm v16.16.0 to compile the JavaScript.
+You also need node v16 to compile the JavaScript.
 After installing Text and Circles:

 1. Clone Collectives into the apps folder of your Nextcloud: